ValheKouneli/Reversi/documents/progress_report_week6.md

 Time spent: 3h

-Thursday: I deleded all UI related because damn it.
+Thursday: I deleded all UI related because trying to build it was going to any sensible direction.
 I decided to focus on performance tests.
 I created a Match class to measure how long the bot's take to move.
 I made the bots play against each other, giving the MCTSbot the same amount of time the minimaxAI takes to decide a move on average.
 The bots play several matches against each other and Main collects statistics.

+Time spent: 4h

+Thursday: Made a ton of unit tests.

 Time spent: 4h